we-are-va/we-are-va.github.io/_work/world-surfaris.md

   block: feature-1
   media_alignment: Left
   headline: Digital Marketing
-  content: VA have worked hand in glove with the World Surfaris marketing team since
+  content: 'VA have worked hand in glove with the World Surfaris marketing team since
     2009.
 Over this time we’ve built a tremendous amount of trust.
-Always ready to try new ‘new’ things, VA has consistently delivered everytime the World Surfaris team said “I have this idea…” and we’ve not been shy in coming up with our own ideas.
-From developing content platforms to tap into whole new demographics through to sophisticated ‘always on marketing’ techniques that use multiple trigger points to remind and entice users, We Are VA are proud of our long standing friendship with the World Surfaris team.
+Always ready to try new ‘new’ things, VA has consistently delivered everytime the World Surfaris team said “I have this idea…” and we’ve not been shy in coming up with our own ideas. '
   media:
     image: "/uploads/world_surfaris_surfboards.jpg"
     alt_text: ''